Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Experiment

-For the metrics, we employ success rate (SR), oracle success rate (OSR), and shortest path distance (SPD)~\cite{anderson2018vision,gu2022vision}, and coverage weighted by length score (CLS)~\cite{jain2019stay}.
-As CLS computes the similarity of the path on the graph, it requires a dense navigation graph to map the predicted trajectory on to.
+For metrics, we employ success rate (SR), oracle success rate (OSR), and shortest path distance (SPD)~\cite{anderson2018vision,gu2022vision}, and coverage weighted by length score (CLS)~\cite{jain2019stay,ilharco2019general}.
+As CLS computes the similarity of the path on the graph, it requires a dense navigation graph to map the navigated trajectory onto.
 Thus, we divided passable corridors into 50 cm square grids to serve as nodes on a graph and mapped predicted and ground truth paths onto it to calculate this metric~\cite{ilharco2019general}.
-For the NavGPT and our proposed system, each metric was calculated with and without the instruction parsing module described in Section~\ref{sec:parsing}.
-While we obtained five instructions that described alternative routes, in this study, we report the metric with respect to one ground truth route, which is the path illustrated in Figure~\ref{fig:routeMap}.
+For routes where participants described an alternative path, we used the described route as the ground truth.